Segretto/kuka-ml-threading/README.md

 # kuka-ml-threading
-Machine learning project on failure detection of threading operations using Kuka-KR16 robot
+Machine learning project on failure detection of threading operations using a Kuka-KR16 robot.